enel-gdh-educational/katacoda-scenarios/docker/part3/step4.md

 ### CI/CD pipeline

-Docker is used in the configuration of CI/CD pipelines for models deployed as a microservices in kubernetes.
+Docker could be used in the configuration of CI/CD pipelines.

+In particular, you can have for example this two different use cases:

+- A commit or a merge operation on Bitbucket can trigger a pipeline that run tests, build a docker image and push it on Enel Artifactory Registry

-At the end of the building step a new image version is pushed to an AWS registry (ECR) so that it can be deployed in a pod in the kubernetes cluster of your application
+- In the scenario of microservices application that run on AWS EKS, the configured Bamboo pipeline at the end of the building step push a new image version AWS registry (ECR) so that it can be deployed in a pod in your cluster

 # Install Docker